Erika Eiffel: Eiffel and Objectum Sexuality

 Eiffel is founder of OS Internationale, an organization for those who develop significant relationships with inanimate objects.
 She claims that her object relationship with Lance, her competition bow, helped her to become a world-class archer.

-She first encountered the Eiffel Tower in 2004, and said that she felt an immediate attraction.
+She encountered the Eiffel Tower in 2004, and said that she felt an immediate attraction.
 She told ABC News that she and others "[...] feel an innate connection to objects.
 It comes perfectly normal to us to connect on various levels, emotional, spiritual and also physical for some."
 In April 2009, on the second anniversary of her marriage to the Eiffel Tower, she appeared on Good Morning America and explained how her object love empowered her.
 Her 20 year relationship with the Berlin Wall inspired the musical theater production Erika's Wall.

-In 2011 a Finnish journalist moved to Berlin for a year to write a book about Eiffel's object relationships and everyday life.
+In 2011, Finnish journalist Janne Flinkkilä moved to Berlin for a year to write a book about Eiffel's object relationships and everyday life.
 Rautaiset rakastajat – matkani Erika Eiffelin maailmaan ("Iron Lovers - My trip into Erika Eiffel's World") was published in Finland in October 2012.